derbyjs/derby/index.md

 model.pass('hi').set 'color', 'green'
 {% endhighlight %}

+### Reactive functions

+Reactive functions provide a simple way to update a computed value whenever one or more objects change.
+While model events respond to specific model methods and path patterns, reactive functions will be re-evaluated whenever any of its inputs or their properties change in any way.

+> ### `out = `model.fn` ( path, inputPaths..., fn )`
+>
+> **path:** The location at which to create a reactive function.
+This must be a [private path](#private_paths), since reactive functions must be declared per model
+>
+> **inputPaths:** One or more paths for function inputs.
+The function will be called whenever one of the inputs or its sub-paths are modified
+>
+> **fn:** The function to evalute.
+The function will be called with each of its inputs as arguments
+>
+> **out:** Returns the result of the function

+Note that reactive functions must be [pure functions](http://en.wikipedia.org/wiki/Pure_function).
+In other words, they must always return the same results given the same input arguments, and they must be side effect free.
+They should not rely on any state from a closure, and all inputs should be explicitly declared.

+Reactive functions created on the server are sent to the client as a string and reinitialized when the page loads.
+If the output of a function is used for rendering, it should be created on the server.

+{% highlight javascript %}
+model.set('players', [
+  {name: 'John', score: 4000},
+  {name: 'Bill', score: 600},
+  {name: 'Kim', score: 9000},
+  {name: 'Megan', score: 3000},
+  {name: 'Sam', score: 2000}
+]);
+model.set('cutoff', 3);

+// Sort the players by score and return the top X players.
+The function
+// will automatically update the value of '_leaders' as players are added
+// and removed, their scores change, and the cutoff changes. model.fn('_leaders', 'players', 'cutoff', function(players, cutoff) {
+  // Note that the input array is copied with splice before sorting it.
+  // The function should not modify the values of its inputs. return players.splice().sort(function(a, b) {
+    return a.score - b.score;
+  }).splice(0, cutoff - 1);
+});
+{% endhighlight %}
+{% highlight coffeescript %}
+model.set 'players', [
+  {name: 'John', score: 4000}
+  {name: 'Bill', score: 600}
+  {name: 'Kim', score: 9000}
+  {name: 'Megan', score: 3000}
+  {name: 'Sam', score: 2000}
+]
+model.set 'cutoff', 3

+# Sort the players by score and return the top X players.
+The function
+# will automatically update the value of '_leaders' as players are added
+# and removed, their scores change, and the cutoff changes.
+model.fn '_leaders', 'players', 'cutoff', (players, cutoff) ->
+  # Note that the input array is copied with splice before sorting it.
+  # The function should not modify the values of its inputs.
+  players.splice().sort((a, b) -> a.score - b.score).splice(0, cutoff - 1)
+{% endhighlight %}

 ### References

 References make it possible to write business logic and templates that interact with the model in a general way.
 They redirect model operations from a reference path to the underlying data, and they set up event listeners that emit model events on both the reference and the actual object's path.